 Ever come across times where anger starts to simmer on the inside, then quickly into a rolling boil, and within milliseconds you are a volcanic eruption, causing a mess you soon regret?
 Let me introduce you to yours truly.
-Why is it the ones usually subjected to my hot tempers are those nearest to my heart?
 Determined to remove this raging beast inside, I specifically asked the Lord to extinguish this anger.

 “I sought the LORD, and He answered me, And delivered me from all my fears.”
 Psalm 34:4 (NIV)

 Not more than a day passed, the Lord used my anger to reveal my heart.
 Oh boy!
 Does my God answer prayers!
 As a mother of a toddler, it’s often easy to allow anger to take over.
-Yes, mothers have their days, but over the last year of raising my son, God gave me an overpowering urge to change my reaction to circumstances.
+Mothers have their days, but over the last year of raising my son, God gave me an overpowering urge to change my reaction to my circumstances.

 He gave me an opportunity to change and breakthrough.

 On a normal Sunday afternoon, I was “challenged” by my son during nap time.
 If I could physically transform into a beast with red horns, a cherry complexion, and a long, winding pointed tail, I probably would have.

 Frustration, impatience, and lack of sleep, stirred a violent compulsion in me to throw objects across the room, slam doors (possibly 10x too many slams), and to screech and bark orders.
 You get the picture.

 Bless my husband’s heart.
 Hearing the horror, he offered to take over and help.
 My stubborn inner child, snapped him a fierce, “No!
 I’ll handle it myself!”
 I could feel his eyes on me as I looked away, shame slowly replacing anger as he decided to tread to the living room downstairs.